gerstung-lab/ebmstate/cran-comments.md

-## Reply to CRAN maintainer Martina Schmirl's comments
+## Reply to comments of CRAN maintainer Martina Schmirl

 >Please use only undirected quotation marks in the description text.
 --> "?ebmstate-package" or "?'ebmstate-package'"